 As described in the section of the Offering Memorandum entitled "Plan of Distribution and Conflicts of Interest," we, either ourselves or through one or more of our Dealers (which may include SGAS), will enter into one or more arrangements with agents, underwriters, or dealers (each of such Dealers and such agents, underwriters, or dealers, a "Distributor" and collectively, the "Distributors"), whereby each Distributor will distribute the Notes.
 Such distributions may occur on or subsequent to the Issue Date.
 Each Distributor will be entitled to receive a commission (the "Distributor Commission") for the Notes distributed by such Distributor on or after the Issue Date, as specified in more detail in the applicable Pricing Supplement.
 Distributor Commission will therefore be embedded in the price you pay for Notes.
-The Distributor, or further engaged by a dealer to whom each such Distributor reoffers the Notes, will be entitled to a portion of the Distributor Commission payable to such Distributor.
+The Distributors may reoffer the Notes to other dealers who will sell the Notes.
+Each such dealer engaged by a Distributor, or further engaged by a dealer to whom each such Distributor reoffers the Notes, will be entitled to a portion of the Distributor Commission payable to such Distributor.
 The Distributor Commission may vary from dealer to dealer and not all dealers will be entitled to the same amount of Distributor Commission, even if such dealers are distributing the same Notes.